 Taking care of your spine – your back and neck – will help you lower the chances of experiencing back pain.

-7 Habits to Improve Back Health
+7 Habits for Better Back Health

 Adopt these habits below to improve the overall health of your back.
 These habits involve practicing better body mechanics when you do daily tasks and activities: